andrewcooke/Stupid.jl/README.md

 distinct, random keys, of length 3 bytes, the endings of ~30% of the files are not unique.

-A pactical example is disk encryption, where the same file can be identified for multiple users.
+A pactical example where this can be used is against disk encryption, where the same file can be identified for multiple users.

 The analysis can be seen in [SelfEncrypt.jl](src/SelfEncrypt.jl).